GUT-Scale Smooth Hybrid Inflation with a Stabilized Modulus in Light of ACT and SPT Data: Results

 Let us emphasize, finally, that the \spt\ range in \Eref{nsspt} can be obviously accommodated within \nsgr\ too.
 However, the obtained $\al$ and $\nc$ values are expected to be somehow suppressed and therefore we consider that this framework is more appropriate to fit the \actc\ results in \Eref{nsact}.
-Nonetheless, we can obtain acceptable solutions even for $\al=\bt=0$, i.e., without the presence of $\Z$ and $\K$ in \Eref{kn} at the cost of a very high $N\sim 800$.
-Although this value is perfectly acceptable within SUGRA, it has no theoretical support and so it can be considered as less natural.
+Also, we can obtain acceptable results even for $\al=\bt=0$, i.e., without the presence of $\Z$ and $\K$ in \Eref{kn} at the cost of a very high (positive) $N\sim 800$.
+Although this value is perfectly acceptable within SUGRA, it has no theoretical motivation and so it can be considered as less natural.